-Your investment income also includes the amount on Form 8814, line 6 (or, if applicable, the reduced amount figured under Child's Alaska Permanent Fund dividends, earlier).
+Your investment income also includes the amount on Form 8814, line 12 (or, if applicable, the reduced amount figured under Child's Alaska Permanent Fund dividends, earlier).

 Investment expenses.
-Investment expenses include all income-producing expenses (other than interest expense) relating to investment property that are allowable deductions after applying the 2% limit that applies to miscellaneous itemized deductions.
+Investment expenses are your allowed deductions (other than interest expense) directly connected with the production of investment income.
+Investment expenses that are included as a miscellaneous itemized deduction on schedule A (Form 1040) are allowable deductions after applying the 2% limit that applies to miscellaneous itemized deductions.
 Use the smaller of:

-- 1. The investment expenses included on Schedule A (Form 1040), line 22, or - 2.
-The amount on Schedule A, line 26.
+- The investment expenses included on Schedule A (Form 1040), line 23, or - The amount on Schedule A, line 27.